 or by regular mail to Asociación 452ºF, Revista 452ºF.
 Revista de

 Literatura Comparada, Edificio R (Edifici d’estudiants), Campus de

 Format: the text should be written in 12 point Arial.
 All text should

 be single spaced with no tabs.
 The left and right margins should be set

-at 3 centimetres.
-The top and bottom margins should be 2.5 centimetres.
+at 3.
+The top and bottom margins should be 2,5.

-title should be centred at the top of the first page, 14 point, boldface
+title should be centered on top of the first page, 14 point, boldface

 type.
 On the following line, right-justified, should be the name of the